Dogs play for a variety of reasons. Not only does it help them learn motor skills, but it also teaches our dogs about social structure.

 How to prevent bullying

-If you suspect bullying behavior from either your own or someone else’s dog you need to manage it.
-If your dog is the bully, you can intervene by giving your dog a time-out until they are calm and then allow them to re-engage.
+If you suspect bullying behavior from either your own or someone else’s dog, you need to control it.
+If your dog is the bully, you can intervene by putting your dog on a leash and giving your dog a time-out until they are calm, and then allow them to re-engage.

 Dogs play in any number of ways.
-But these are the most common and something you’ll regularly see at dog parks.;
+But these are the most common play styles and something you’ll regularly see at dog parks.;

-Many dogs love this high-speed game.
-While some dogs prefer to be chased others prefer to do the chasing and even more will take it in turns.
+Many dogs love to play this high-speed game.
+While some dogs prefer to be chased, others prefer to do the chasing, and even more, they will take it in turns.
 Rarely in this game is there any contact.
-The chased dog will stop at some point and face the pursuer and then the dogs will either reverse roles or agree to continue as they were.
+The chased dog will stop at some point and face the pursuer, and then the dogs will either reverse roles or agree to continue as they were.

-Danger signs to watch for are a chased dog looking scared or distressed: a larger dog that has a high predatory drive chasing a much smaller dog and constant chasing without pauses.
+Danger signs to watch for are a chased dog looking scared or distressed: a larger dog with a high prey drive chasing a much smaller dog, and consistent and determined chasing without pauses.

 Many dogs love a good wrestling match.
-A cooperative game may include, pawing, jumping, mounting, pushing, nipping the face, neck, and ears as well as shoulder barging and holding on to each other.
+A cooperative game may include pawing, jumping, mounting, pushing, nipping the face and ears, neck biting as well as shoulder barging, body slamming and holding on to one another.

-Wrestling dogs often have ‘bitey face’ in that there is a lot of teeth on show which is accompanied in many cases by growling.
-While it can seem like aggression, dogs happy with this style of play will have relaxed faces and loose body language.
+Wrestling dogs often have ‘bitey faces’ in that there are teeth on show which is accompanied in many cases by growling.
+While it can seem like aggression, two dogs happy with this play style will have relaxed faces and loose body language.

 Danger signs to look for are one dog looking distressed or actively trying to get away.
-Also, if the sound of the play changes, so that growls become harder or the tone changes.
+Also, if the sound of the play changes, so the growls become harder or the tone changes.

-Perhaps one of the more controversial types of play.
-It involves the body slammer running at high-speed at another dog (or human) and shoulder barging or hip-checking them.
-If you get compatible dogs, they will have a blast playing this game.
+Perhaps one of the more controversial types of dog play styles.
+It involves the body slammer running at high speed at another dog (or human) and shoulder barging or hip-checking them.
+If you get compatible dogs, they love to play and will have a blast playing this game.

-However, while there’s nothing inherently wrong with this type of play many dogs don’t appreciate it.
-This style of play is very physical, and many of the dogs that enjoy it are sturdy breeds like Bulldogs.
+However, while there’s nothing inherently wrong with this type of play, many dogs don’t appreciate it.
+This play style is very physical, and many of the dogs that enjoy it are sturdy breeds like Bully breeds.

 Dog play styles conclusion

-Dogs will often gravitate towards like-minded playmates without our help.
-However, dog parks can be overwhelming for shy or timid dogs, and a playdate with the right friend is a much better way to build their confidence.
+Dogs who love to play with other dogs will often gravitate towards like-minded playmates without our help.
+However, a dog park can be overwhelming for shy, timid, or older dogs, and a playdate with the right friend is a much better way to build their confidence.

 Play should be mutually beneficial and fun for both dogs.
-If you suspect that one of the players is unhappy, give both dogs a short timeout before releasing them to see if both want to re-engage.
+If you suspect that one of the parties is unhappy, give both dogs a short timeout before releasing them to see if both dogs start playing with one another again.